-Walk passed Adella’s and you’ll see two small shops on your right.
-Behind the second (blue) shop, there is a lady who makes local brekkies for $2 pp. there’s no menu, you literally ask for “un desayuno” (one breakfast) and that’s what you get, rice, beans, eggs, cheese, tortillas and coffee.
+Walk past Adella’s and you’ll see two small shops on your right.
+Behind the second (blue) shop, there is a lady who makes local brekkies for $2 pp. There’s no menu, you literally ask for “un desayuno” (one breakfast) and that’s what you get, rice, beans, eggs, cheese, tortillas and coffee.
 It’s not a restaurant, it’s essentially her home and she cooks breakfasts to make a few quid, but it’s like having your mammy cook for you, which is always nice.
-It’s full of chickens, ducks, birds, dogs, cats, roosters.
+It’s full of chickens, ducks, birds, dogs, cats, and roosters.
 You name it.
 And they’re all just freely running all round.
 Deadly.

 Again, if you keep walking down this road towards the end, you’ll see another lil local food restaurant.
 Fantastic dinners (fish, meat with veg, tortillas and rice) for $5, sure it’d be rude not to.